The Definition Of Kiln Dried Logs

 Burning unseasoned wood creates more smoke and soot, making it bad for the environment and emission levels.

 Appliances suffer when you burn wet wood, the increased soot that is created means the log burner will need more maintenance and repair requirements.

 Wet wood can take up to 2 years to dry through an air-dry seasoning process to have 20% moisture levels.

 Overall kiln dried logs over a clean burn, with an efficient high heat and low smoke.

-Kiln dried logs offer a low moisture level at 20% or below, this means they produce a high heat and a efficient and clean burn, with low levels of soot and emissions.
+Kiln-dried logs offer a low moisture level at 20% or below, this means they produce a high heat and an efficient and clean burn, with low levels of soot and emissions.

-Kiln dried birch is popular because it burns well, it’s easy to handle because of its smooth bark and it offers pleasant fragrance when burnt, some people say it smells festive.
+Kiln-dried birch is popular because it burns well, it’s easy to handle because of its smooth bark and it offers a pleasant fragrance when burnt, some people say it smells festive.

-If you order online we offer a national delivery service, this is delivered the next day if you order by 4.30pm.
+If you order kiln-dried logs online we offer a UK-wide delivery service, which is delivered the next day if you order by 4.30 pm.
 Many of our orders come from all over the UK and only half are delivered locally to us.

-Kiln dried logs should be kept dry, this could be in a log store with a weather protection cover or in a garage, shed or barn.
+Kiln-dried logs should be kept dry, this could be in a wood store for logs with a roof for weather protection cover or in a garage, shed or barn.

-The benefit of a log store is that stacked wood is well ventilated, the air flow keeps the wood dry and prevents mould and fungus forming.
+The benefit of a log store is that stacked wood is well-ventilated, the airflow keeps the wood dry and prevents mould and fungus from forming.